JohnnyHendriks/TestAdapter_Catch2/Docs/Settings.md

 </RunSettings>
  ```

- To have the **Test Adapter for Catch2** discover tests, at least the following settings need to be required.
+ To have the **Test Adapter for Catch2** discover tests, at least the following settings need to be provided.
 Essentially, this is an example of a minimalistic _.runsettings_ file.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>